jeffrade/jroulette/README.md

 jroulette
 =========
-free online web-based roulette game written in Java and Javascript
+Simple roulette game written in Java for command line.